FOOT CARE NURSE COURSE (PART 2)

 Policies and Procedures Manual - Ottawa, ON

-- Applicants must start Part 2 within 12 months of graduating from Part 1.
+Applicants must start FCN Part 2 within 12 months of achieving a passing grade from FCN Part 1.
 Exceptions to the 12 month rule may be allowed in extenuating circumstances.
-Applicants are to contact their Part 2 location of choice to discuss their unique circumstances and for more details.
+Applicants are to contact their Part 2 location of choice to discuss their unique circumstances and for more detail.

-- Each applicant must hold a current non-restricted Nursing Registration/License (temporary or full) from the territory or province in which they reside and will be taking their Part 2 FCN course.
+Each applicant must hold a current non-restricted Nursing Registration/License (temporary or full) from the territory or province in which they reside and will be taking Part 2 of the FCN course.

 - Course consists of 6 days, over 2 weekends